-On this date, if your employees number 20 or more, you are what the ATO considers a 'substantial employer' and you will be required to use Single Touch Payroll from 1 July 2018.
+If on 1 April 2018 your employees numbered 20 or more, you are what the ATO considers a 'substantial employer' and you will be required to use Single Touch Payroll from 1 July 2018.

-This will also be a good time to ensure your data is complete and tidied up in readiness for STP.
+This is also a good time to ensure your data is complete and tidied up in readiness for STP.

 What about smaller employers?

-Businesses with 19 or fewer employees on 1 April 2018 will have a little longer to become STP compliant - from 1 July 2019.
+Businesses who had 19 or fewer employees on 1 April 2018 will have a little longer to become STP compliant - from 1 July 2019.

 But as with SuperStream and the introduction of the GST, upgrading your solution as early as possible puts you in the best position to ready your business - especially if your employee numbers rise.